© Nataliya Arzamasova | Dreamstime

 Thylakoids are disk-shaped structures found within the chloroplasts of plant cell membranes.
 They contain the photosynthetic pigment, chlorophyll, which give leaves their green color, and they function as the site of photosynthesis, converting light into glucose.

-How Did Thylakoids Become Known as Natural Appetite Suppressants?
+How Did Thylakoids Become Known as a Natural Appetite Suppressant?

 Researchers from Lund University in Sweden have been isolating and researching thylakoids since the early 1990’s.
 In 2009, Dr. Rickard Kohnke and his team at the “Appetite Regulation Unit” of the Department of Experimental Medicine, Lund University, Sweden, discovered that overweight mice on high-fat diets decreased their food intake, experienced significantly less weight gain, and had lower body fat when their high-fat diets were supplemented with thylakoid isolated from spinach.
 Compared to the mice who did not receive thylakoid, they also had lower blood sugar levels and lower triglycerides.
 They also had higher levels of the satiety hormone cholecystokinin, a hormone secreted by the small intestine that helps digest fat and protein as well suppressing appetite.